DASC7600-2022-E-Voting/zkSNARK-Open-Vote-Network/README.md

  5. Clone this repository and change directory to its path
  6. Install the required packages `npm i`

+# Development
+Install docker, then build and run thedev  env with docker-compose
+- `docker-compose run --rm dev`

 # Execution
  - `cd build`